 We will not consider women’s fiction or erotica; and unfortunately do not publish poetry or picture books for either children or adults.
 We are no longer considering any short story anthologies or collections.

 Since there is no set print run in print-on-demand publishing, we cannot offer authors an initial advance against anticipated royalties; we do, however, provide quarterly statements and payments.
-Author royalties are paid within 30 days of the close of the calendar quarter, based on the industry standard rate of 10% of retail price on print, 50% of net proceeds on digital.
+Author royalties are paid within 30 days of the close of the calendar quarter, based on the industry standard rate of 10% of retail price on print, 50% of net proceeds on digital and audio.